kishwarshafin/pepper/README.md

 ### Why use PEPPER-Margin-DeepVariant?
  * **Accuracy:** Our pipeline won the [precisionFDA truth challenge v2](https://www.biorxiv.org/content/10.1101/2020.11.13.380741v1) for all benchmarking region and difficult to map region in the Oxford Nanopore category.
- * **Speed:** `PEPPER-Margin-DeepVariant` provides a cheaper and faster solution to PacBio-HiFi haplotype-aware variant calling.
+ * **Speed:** `PEPPER-Margin-DeepVariant` provides a cheaper and faster solution to PacBio HiFi haplotype-aware variant calling.
- * **Phased output**: `PEPPER-Margin-DeepVariant` can produce high-quality phasing of variants without trio information with nanopore and PacBio-HiFi reads.
+ * **Phased output**: `PEPPER-Margin-DeepVariant` can produce high-quality phasing of variants without trio information with nanopore and PacBio HiFi reads.

 ### Acknowledgement
 We are thankful to the developers of these packages: